 Field of Work

-The architect and urban planner Martina Baum was born in 1977 and has been professor of urban planning and design at the University of Stuttgart since 2014.
+The architect and urban planner Martina Baum, born 1977, has been director of the Städtbau-Institute and professor for Urban Planning and Design since 2014.
 She studied at Bauhaus University Weimar and Coburg University of Applied Sciences and Arts, obtaining her doctorate at Karlsruhe Institute of Technology KIT.
 She has been involved in research and teaching for many years, including a period spent at ETH Zurich.
-Her practical work for well-known bureaus in Germany and the Netherlands led to her establishing her own bureau STUDIO.
-URBANE STRATEGIEN.
-Her research is focused on the European city, with a particular interest in urban transformation and reconstruction processes as well as process-oriented, strategic regional development.
+Her practical work for well-known bureaus in Germany and the Netherlands led to her establishing her own bureau Studio Urbane Strategien based in Stuttgart in 2008.